GameTechDev/Intel-Texture-Works-Plugin/README.md

 ### NOTE:
 * Not all authoring apps can read the latest BCn textures.
 We're keeping a running list of app load status on the [Wiki here](https://github.com/GameTechDev/ITW-Beta-Test/wiki/BCn-App-Support)
 * To implement BCn texture compression in your own apps and engines [download the sample source code here](https://software.intel.com/en-us/articles/fast-ispc-texture-compressor-update)
+* The FAQ is also available on the Wiki [here](https://github.com/GameTechDev/ITW-Beta-Test/wiki/FAQ)